 WECF presents a film on the gender dimensions of POPs and hazardous chemicals in Nigeria

 How POPs, hazardous chemcals and waste have different exposures and impacts on women's and men's health

 Women Environmental Programme (WEP) Nigeria and WECF carried out a scoping study, including the filming of a documentary film, to study the dimensions of implementing the BRS (Basel-Stockhom-Rotterdam) Conventions.

 Earlier this year these partners organised a multi-stakeholder forum on the topic of Gender and the BRS Conventions in the Nigerian capital, Abuja.
-Main focus was to understand the gender dimensions of the health impacts of hazardous chemicals and waste and how gender roles and occupations influence exposure to hazardous chemicals and waste.
+It's main focus was to understand the gender dimensions of the health impacts of hazardous chemicals and waste and how gender roles and occupations influence exposure to hazardous chemicals and waste.
 The findings were presented in a case study at the BRS Conventions in Geneva late April.

-The (preliminary) film can be watched here:
+The film can be watched here: